-The RX-Series can automatically log onto a remote computer by programming the modem with Zscript command language.
-The logon sequence below, for example, instructs the RX-Series to dial a stored telephone number, wait for a connection, and receive a Logon prompt.
-If LOGON: is successfully received, the RX-Series transmits the logon information (ZYPCOM<CR>).
-The RX-Series waits to receive the PASSWORD: prompt and then transmits the password (SCOTT<CR>).
+The modem can automatically log onto a remote computer by programming the modem with Zscript command language.
+The logon sequence below, for example, instructs the modem to dial a stored telephone number, wait for a connection, and receive a Logon prompt.
+If LOGON: is successfully received, the modem transmits the logon information (ZYPCOM<CR>).
+The modem waits to receive the PASSWORD: prompt and then transmits the password (SCOTT<CR>).